 For simple objects, i.e. those made up of a single well-defined element, it is advisable to also provide a shorter notation without a closing marker.
 This is an abbreviation strategy adopted in almost all 6-dots Braille math codes, useful for speeding up writing operations and making the math text more compact.

 For example, to represent.

-$\sqrt{3}$ [the square root of 3] instead of the full structure $\sqrt{3}$ we can write simply simple fraction simple exponent
+$$\sqrt{3}$$ [the square root of 3]

+instead of the full structure

+we can write simply

 In Lambda, it is possible to write the three most common structures in simple mode: